kazurayam/ConditionalTestCaseExecutionInTestSuite/docs/index.md

 1. The Test Case `TCb2` failed intentionally

-2. The Test Case `TCb3` was started, and failed quickly without performing its long-running processing.
-The `TCb3` failed because the `TCb2` failed before it.
+2. The Test Case `TCb3` was started, and failed quickly without performing is long-running processing.

-3. The Test Suite `TSb` finished quickly in just 2 seconds.
+3. The Test Suite `TSb` finished in 2 seconds.

 Principally, The Test Suite `TSa` and `TSb` are quite similar.
 Both does the same *test processing*.
 However the `TSb` behaves quite differently from the `TSa` when any of Test Case failed.
 The `TSb` is enabled to execute Test Cases conditionally using the `com.kazurayam.ks.TestCaseResults.assertTestCasePASSED(String testCaseId)` method call.
 So a Test Suite empowered by the `assertTestCasePASSED` can finish as soon as its member Test Cases failed.